appwrite/sdk-generator/CONTRIBUTING.md

 php example.php
 ```

 >Note: Make sure to have PHP CLI installed on your host.
+You can just add the new language next to the other languages in example.php file, no need to rewrite the file completely.

 Check your output files at: /examples/new-lang and make sure the SDK works.
 When possible add some unit tests.